The M.A.T. Professional Educator track can benefit every type of teacher

 - EDUC 697 Educational Research - 3 crs.

 - EDUC 698 Data Collection and Analysis - 1 cr.

 - EDUC 699 Interpreting and Reporting Educational Research - 2 crs.

 18 graduate credits

 - Online graduate courses offered by Morningside College

 - Distance courses developed by Morningside educational partners that have been approved for graduate credit (No more than eight credits from partners can be applied towards the degree.)

 Students may transfer up to 9 graduate credits (B- grade or above) into a master's degree program, subject to approval.
-Please see the Transfer Credit Policy for information on the transfer credit request process.
+Please see the Graduate Catalog for more information on our Transfer Credit Request Policy.

 Previous Morningside Graduate Credit